Instapaper: Kindle

 An automatic send-to-Kindle feature was added on March 8, 2009.
 The Kindle feature alone is used by over 60,000 Kindle owners as of late 2011.
 Manually sending individual articles, or digests of recent articles, from the Instapaper app is currently a Subscriber feature.

 The Feature

 On June 1, 2008, Instapaper launched Give Me Something to Read, a standalone website that featured a few high-quality, longform, nonfiction articles every day from Instapaper's most frequently saved articles.

 Unlike a conventional social news website, which carries stories posted automatically by popularity, Give Me Something to Read is human-edited.
 Marco Arment was the editor for the site's first year.
 On July 27, 2009, Arment hired Richard Dunlop-Walters as a part-time contractor to take over as editor.
 As of March 2011, Dunlop-Walters was Instapaper's only employee besides Arment.

 On March 22, 2012, Give Me Something to Read was renamed The Feature.
 The articles are still hand-picked, and they are featured in Instapaper's website as The Feature, and in the iOS app as The Feature section.

-Marco Arment observed about The Feature (formerly known as Give Me Something to Read):The very similar Longform and Longreads both started significantly later than Give Me Something To Read but always got a lot more attention, with Longreads fueled especially by its active Twitter presence.
-They’ve both done great things, but I always believed that Give Me Something To Read deserved a similar level of attention that it never seemed to achieve.

-Reception

-Instapaper has been positively reviewed by publications including The New York Times, The Wall Street Journal, PC Magazine, Macworld, and Wired.